 months plus have other Aponogetons, Anubias, and even Crypts flower

 regularly in ones aquarium?
-Simple according to [unnamed author] in the
+Simple according to [unnamed author] in

 January '94 [unamed magazine]: